SavvySID/algo-intent/AlgoIntentUI/README.md

 - **Algorand SDK**: For blockchain interactions
 - **AI Backend Services**: For natural language processing
 - **Swap Widget APIs**: For token exchange functionality

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:

-- Create an issue in this repository
-- Contact the development team
-- Check the documentation for common solutions

----

 **Algo Intent** - Making Algorand transactions as simple as describing what you want to do.